Tyrese919/Bit-Feeling/README.md

 Will do:
 - login system
 - Notification every day
-- Notification to teather after a spree of not doing good
+- Notification to teacher after a spree of not doing good
 - an way to make a class for all the people to go in
-- An overvieuw for the teather to see all the students feelings
+- An overvieuw for the teacher to see all the students feelings Will NOT do:
+?
+Maybe do:
+- Expelation why u not doing good after a amount of tines in a row
+- Track of people after a while to get a notification to get a mark after your name so teachers know something is up
--
+- Web and App version
+- A way to custumize your account
+- A way to ask help if u are stuck with your work